M-Rodani1/Gweizy/FRONTEND_PRESENTATION.md

 ## [0:00 - 0:15] INTRODUCTION

 Hi!
-I'm [Name], and I built the frontend for Base Gas Optimizer.
+I'm senan, and I built the frontend for Base Gas Optimizer.
 I'm going to show you how we created a real-time, mobile-first dashboard that helps Base users save money on gas fees.

 **SHOW:** Frontend folder structure
 ```